Back

 • Harder for HR to manage: Under an unlimited policy, managers who micromanage or improperly manage their employees’ time off put your company at risk.
 As your organization grows, this risk grows exponentially and becomes virtually impossible for HR to mitigate.

-Unlimited PTO Increases Risk of Discrimination
+Con: Unlimited Policies Can Increase Risk of Discrimination

 What if a manager denies one employee's vacation but approves another’s?
 This could be considered leave discrimination: unequal and inconsistent access to time off.